 But it wasn't the wrong colour, or the wrong lipstick, or the lipstick at all.
 It was her.

-Molly Hooper, taking refuge in the disabled toilet, scrubbed at her mouth with a paper towel that she'd run under cold water.
+Taking refuge in the disabled toilet, Molly scrubbed at her mouth with a paper towel that she'd dipped under the cold water faucet.
 What was the use in wearing lipstick, anyway?
 Waste of money.
-Because Sherlock didn't like her when she was wearing lipstick, or not wearing lipstick; he didn't think she looked pretty, because her mouth was too small.
-Sherlock... wouldn't think she was pretty if her mouth was bigger, or if she didn't have a mouth at all.
+Sherlock didn't like her when she was wearing lipstick, or not wearing lipstick.
+He didn't think she looked pretty, because her mouth was too small.
+Sherlock...
+Sherlock wouldn't think she was pretty if her mouth was bigger, or if she didn't have a mouth at all.